Travel Guidelines and Reimbursement Rates

 Domestic Travel Documentation Requirements

-All per diem amounts must be itemized.
-Receipts must be provided for amounts $25.00 and over.
+All amounts must be itemized.
+Receipts must be provided for individual travel expenses over $40.00.
 If a receipt is not provided, a Lost Receipt Form must be submitted to obtain reimbursement.
 Amounts not supported by a receipt or a Lost Receipt Form will be reported to the I.R.S. as income.

 Reimbursable Meals on Departure and Arrival Days

 Meal reimbursements for expenses incurred for partial day travel with an overnight stay-

 - If you leave prior to 8am, you can claim up to $55